 "picture file name" + "_" + i.ToString() ,

-- The above picture files are prepared and placed on proper path.
+- The above picture files are prepared and placed in the proper path.

 - Paragraphs 2 through 7 dealt with customized